SheebaHashmi/web-sprint-challenge-applied-javascript/README.md

 4. Why would we convert a NodeList into an Array?

-Ans: A nodlist only mocks an array but is unable to perform any of the array methods.
+Ans: A nodelist only mocks an array but is unable to perform any of the array methods.
 So in order to perform array methods on a nodelist, we convert a nodelist into an array.

 5. What is a component?